Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: DISCUSSION

-For a given object radius $r$, the optimal transmission ratio ($R = r_2 / r_1$) increases as the coefficient of static friction increases.
+For a given part radius $r$, the optimal transmission ratio ($R = r_2 / r_1$) increases as the coefficient of static friction increases.
 This relationship can be understood by noting the importance of $k_2$.
-As shown in Fig. \ref{fig: contactSliding}, as the distal link rotates, $k_2$ increases and the contact point moves toward the fingertip.
-This re-positioning allows the finger to slide itself further underneath the object causing the contact normal to be directed more toward the palm, therefore making it easier to pull the object into a caging grasp.
-The affect of $R$ on $k_2$ can be seen by looking at the value of $k_2$ needed to achieve moment equilibrium about the proximal joint when there is distal only contact.
-In other words, if we set \eqref{eq: normalContactProximal} equal to zero and solve for $k_2$ in terms of $R$ we get the following: We can see that $\mu_{s}$ and $R$ have countering effects; an increase in $\mu_s$ causes $k_2$ to decrease (undesirable for caging) and an increase in $R$ causes $k_2$ to increase (desirable for caging).
+As shown in Fig.~\ref{figure: contact sliding}, as the distal link rotates, $k_2$ increases and the contact point moves toward the fingertip.
+This re-positioning allows the finger to slide itself further underneath the part causing the contact normal to be directed more toward the palm, therefore making it easier to pull the part into a caging grasp.
+The effect of $R$ on $k_2$ can be seen by looking at the value of $k_2$ needed to achieve moment equilibrium about the proximal joint when there is distal only contact~\eqref{eq: distal equilibrium position}.
+In other words, if we set~\eqref{eq: normal contact proximal link} equal to zero and solve for $k_2$ in terms of $R$ we get the following:

+The transmission ratio $R$ and friction $\mu_{s}$ have countering effects: an increase in $\mu_s$ causes $k_2$ to decrease (undesirable for caging) and an increase in $R$ causes $k_2$ to increase (desirable for caging).
 There are limits, however, since we need $k_2 \leq l_2$ for a stable grasp, which constrains the transmission ratio $R$ from being excessively large.
+An alternative is to actively modulate the coefficient of friction of the contact.